lamnhan066/features_tour/README.md

 @override
 void initState() {
     // Use this method to start all the available features tour.
-This `context`
-    // should be wrapped in `WidgetsBinding.instance.addPostFrameCallback` to
-    // prevent `context` issues.
-    WidgetsBinding.instance.addPostFrameCallback((timeStamp) {
-        // You should add `context` to let the package to wait for the page transition
+    // The `context will be used to wait for the page transition
-        // animation to complete before start the tour. tourController.start(context: context, isDebug: true);
+    // animation to complete before starting the tour. tourController.start(context: context, isDebug: true);
-    });
     super.initState();
 }
 ```